-We challenged the judgements applied in management's forecasts, in particular the key assumptions which included the expected recovery from variations, claims compensation events included in the forecast.
+We challenged the judgements applied in management's forecasts, in particular the key assumptions which included the expected from variations, claims compensation events included in the forecast.
 We also considered the historical financial performance and forecast out-turn against budget of other contracts of a similar nature and size along with our industry knowledge.
 We met with commercial teams responsible for the individual contracts we selected and we obtained certifications and other relevant third party correspondence to test the explanations provided to us.
 We tested a sample of costs by agreeing them to supporting documentation.

-We inspected correspondence with customers concerning variations, claims and compensation events, and, where applicable, to assess whether this information was consistent with the estimates made.
+We inspected correspondence with customers concerning variations, claims and compensation events, and, where applicable, we obtained third party estimates from legal experts contracted by the Group to assess whether this information was consistent with the estimates made.